ritavdwalt/ritavdwalt.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am an Electronic Engineer specializing in the end-to-end development of industrial IoT systems and data pipelines.
+I am an Electronic Engineer specialising in the end-to-end development of industrial IoT systems and data pipelines.
 I recently completed my PhD in Electronic Engineering at Stellenbosch University, where my research focused on deploying long-term remote LoRaWAN sensing networks for air quality measurement.

-My engineering philosophy centers on full-lifecycle product development.
-My expertise spans from bespoke PCB design and power management to embedded firmware, data pipeline architecture, and statistical analysis.
-Rather than focusing on traditional heavy radio-frequency applications, I am deeply interested in building robust, low-power IoT solutions and extracting actionable insights from the data they generate.
+My engineering philosophy centres on full-lifecycle product development.
+My expertise spans from PCB design and power management to embedded firmware, data pipeline architecture, and statistical analysis.
+I am deeply interested in building robust, low-power IoT solutions and extracting actionable insights from the data they generate.

 Beyond hardware and firmware, I am an active contributor to open-source software, including algorithm enhancements for the Python mathematical library SALib.